paolo7/KnowHowDataset/README.md

 * **Quickstart**: if you want to experiment with the most high-quality data before downloading all the datasets, download the file *9of11_knowhow_wikihow*, and optionally files *instruction set entities*, *Process - Inputs*, *Process - Outputs*, *Process - Step Links* and *wikiHow categories hierarchy*.
 * Data representation based on the [PROHOW](http://w3id.org/prohow#) vocabulary
 * Data extracted from existing web resources is linked to the original resources using the [Open Annotation](http://www.openannotation.org/spec/core/) specification
+* Data concerning the manual evaluation of this dataset is available [here](https://github.com/paolo7/KnowHowDatasetLinksEvaluation)
 * Data also available from [datahub](https://w3id.org/knowhow/dataset)

 ## Available Datasets